 But those improvements could also influence other sectors, like healthcare (more educated people tend to have better health outcomes), or social justice (education can empower individuals to advocate for themselves and others).
 The interconnectedness of philanthropy shows how efforts to address one problem can also contribute to solving many others, often in ways that aren’t immediately obvious.

 It’s like touching one string on a web and seeing ripples spread through the whole structure.
 But that complexity is also exactly what excites me about it.
-I love untangling complex problems and trying to find solutions that can have a ripple effect.
+I love digging into complicated problems, peeling back the layers, and trying to find solutions that could create ripple effects.

 It’s also worth noting that some philanthropists intentionally look at the bigger picture, choosing to tackle root causes instead of just symptoms.
 This approach is about considering how different issues—poverty, education, healthcare, and social inequality—are all related and how addressing one can lead to positive effects across the board.

-I quickly learned that to truly commit to this kind of work, it made sense to begin with a cause that deeply resonated with me.
+So over time, I came to realize that making a meaningful impact—even in just one area—requires patience, sustained effort, collaboration, and a constant willingness to learn.
+I also quickly learned that to truly commit to this kind of work, it made sense to begin with a cause that deeply resonated with me.
 Supporting children felt like a natural starting point — a cause I couldn’t ignore and one that I felt personally connected to.

 But children are also deeply affected by the decisions made by adults.
 In today’s world, marked by political divisions and conflicts, this impact is especially devastating to witness.
 And one of the things that honestly surprised me since I got more into this, is how preventable the harmful situations that children find themselves in around the world are.
 The fact that malaria still exists, that a substantial percentage of children across the world don’t have a proper toilet to use, or that there are still children going to school without having a proper breakfast, is just unfathomable to me.